The Three Laws of Robot Design

 |

-First Law A robot may not injure a human being, or, through inaction, allow a human being to come to harm.
+A robot may not injure a human being, or, through inaction, allow a human being to come to

 Second Law